camcamfresh/Xiaomi-M365-BLE-Controller-Replacement/README.md

     - B is the brake value.
   - Response: | 0x55 | 0xAA | 0x06 | 0x23 | 0x01 | 0x7B | E | 0x0 | C | 0 | ck0 | Ck1 |
     - E is the Engergy Recovery Strength: 0x0 = low, 0x01 = med, 0x02 = high.
-    - C is the cruise control setting: 0x0 = cruise control disabled, 0x01 = cruise control enabled (this does not mean cruies control is active/on).
+    - C is the cruise control setting: 0x0 = cruise control disabled, 0x01 = cruise control enabled (this does not mean cruise control is active/on).

 # If this project helped you, please consider donating below: